 Troy Ratliff, Vice President and Executive Director, Joseph Kellman Family Foundation, Chicago.
 Mr. Ratliff assumed this position upon retiring from a career in municipal and state government.
 The Kellman Foundation supported the creation of the Joseph Kellman Corporate Community School, and is often recognized as a forerunner of the corporate school initiative.
 Through the work of the foundation, Mr. Ratliff continues to play a role in providing financial support to innovative programs at the Kellman School.
 Mr. Ratliff has served as a director of the Noble Charter School Network for 10 years.
 As chairman of the network’s facilities committee he brought his experience as an administrator in the City of Chicago’s Building Department to the process of expanding the network, which has grown to encompass 16 campuses with plans to increase the number in the near future.
 Mr. Ratliff holds a Bachelor’s degree in Political Science and Master’s Degree in Public Administration from Roosevelt University.
 Commissioner Ratliff was appointed to the Commission by Governor Bruce Rauner in 2015 and currently serves on the ISCSC as Chair of the Operations Committee.

-David Feinberg, CEO/President of Charter School Support Services, David Feinberg has led the real estate development of more than 10 charter school campuses, totaling more than $125M in facilities projects and impacting more than 5,000 students.
+David Feinberg, Managing Director, IFF, Regional Real Estate Services.
+As Managing Director of Regional Real Estate Services, Mr. Feinberg oversees strategy and implementation of IFF’s real estate work in its regional offices and aligns IFF’s real estate consulting work to other departments and initiatives throughout IFF.
+Prior to joining IFF, Mr. Feinberg led the real estate development of more than 10 charter school campuses, totaling more than $125M in facilities projects and impacting more than 5,000 students on a national footprint.
+He also provided real estate and facilities strategy and consulting for more than 15 charter schools.
+He previously served as the CEO of the non-profit, Charter School Support Services, was a co-founder of the non-profit Launchpad Development Corp, and served as a Regional Director of Turner-Agassi Charter School Facilities Fund.
 Mr. Feinberg is passionate about educational equity and community redevelopment.
 He began his career as a public school teacher in South Phoenix, teaching 3rd grade and middle school, and designing an after-school program for at-risk youth.
 After obtaining his graduate degree in urban planning, he began focusing on the intersection of educational equity and community redevelopment in charter school real estate and operations.
 He currently serves on the board of directors of Jewish Council of Urban Affairs and as the Secretary of the Pulaski LSC.
 He holds a B.A. in creative non-fiction from Hampshire College, a M.Ed. from ASU, and an MPL from USC.
 Commissioner Feinberg was appointed to the Commission in 2016 by Governor Bruce Rauner and currently serves on the ISCSC as a member of the Schools Committee.